baahu713-fire/cafe/blueprint.md

 ## Overview

-This document outlines the architecture and features of the Food Ordering PWA.
-The application is a progressive web app built with React for the frontend and a Node.js/Express backend.
+This document outlines the architecture and features of the restaurant ordering application.

 ## Features

-### Core Features
+### Implemented

-*   **User Authentication:** Users can register, log in, and log out.
-Admins have a separate login and dashboard.
+*   **User Authentication:** Users can register and log in to the application.
-*   **Menu Management:** Admins can add, edit, and delete menu items.
-*   **Order Management:** Users can place orders, view their order history, and cancel recent orders.
-Admins can manage all orders, update their status, and settle user accounts.
+*   **Menu:** Users can view the restaurant's menu.
-*   **Shopping Cart:** Users can add items to their cart and checkout.
+*   **Shopping Cart:** Users can add items to their cart and place orders.
+*   **Order History:** Users can view their past orders.
-*   **Favorites:** Users can mark items as favorites for easy reordering.
+*   **Favorites:** Users can mark items as favorites.
+*   **Admin Panel:** Administrators can manage menu items, users, and orders.
-*   **Feedback:** Users can leave feedback and a rating on their orders.
+*   **Photo and Team Selection:** Users can upload a profile photo and select a team during registration.
+*   **Mandatory Photo Upload:** Photo upload is now required for user registration.
-*   **Order Dispute:** Users can dispute an order from their "My Orders" page.
+*   **Admin Order User Search:** Administrators can search for users by email when placing an order on their behalf from the cart page.
-*   **Dispute Visibility:** Admins can see which orders have been disputed in the "Manage Orders" dashboard.
+*   **Enhanced Admin Order View:** The "Manage Orders" section in the admin dashboard now displays the username and email for each order, with search functionality for these fields.

-### New Features
+### Fixes

-*   **Dockerization:** The entire application is now containerized with Docker and can be run with Docker Compose.

-## Technical Details

-*   **Frontend:** React, Material-UI, Nginx
-*   **Backend:** Node.js, Express, PostgreSQL
-*   **Authentication:** JWT
-*   **Containerization:** Docker, Docker Compose

-## Current Task: Dockerize the Application

-*   **Objective:** Containerize the frontend and backend applications to run with Docker Compose.
-*   **Steps Taken:**
-    1. Created a `Dockerfile` for the backend Node.js application.
-    2. Created a `Dockerfile` for the frontend React application, using a multi-stage build with Nginx.
-    3. Added an `nginx.conf` file to the frontend to proxy API requests.
-    4. Created a `docker-compose.yml` file to define and link the `frontend`, `backend`, and `db` services.
+*   **Registration Page Refresh Loop:** Fixed a bug where the registration page would continuously refresh due to a failed attempt to fetch the list of teams.
+The route for fetching teams was incorrectly protected by authentication middleware, which has now been removed.
+*   **Large File Upload Error Handling:** Implemented graceful error handling for large file uploads on the registration page.
+The backend now sends a specific error message, which is displayed to the user on the frontend.
+*   **Item Availability Display:** The menu now accurately reflects item availability.
+Unavailable items are visually disabled with a vintage look, and the "Add to Cart" button is disabled, preventing users from adding out-of-stock items to their cart.
+*   **Reordering with Outdated Prices:** Fixed a bug where reordering an item would use the historical price from the original order instead of the current price.
+The reorder logic now fetches the latest item details from the menu to ensure accurate pricing and availability.